aptech/gauss-textbook-examples/greene-econometrics/docs/least-squares-regression.rst

 Chapter 3: Least Squares Regression
 ==========================================

-.. note:: The purpose of these examples is to demonstrate the applications found in [William Greene's *Econometric Analysis*](https://www.pearson.com/us/higher-education/program/Greene-Econometric-Analysis-8th-Edition/PGM334862.html).
+.. note:: The purpose of these examples is to demonstrate the applications found in William Greene's `Econometric Analysis <https://www.pearson.com/us/higher-education/program/Greene-Econometric-Analysis-8th-Edition/PGM334862.html>`_.
 They follow, as directly as possible, the steps in the textbook and do not always present the most efficient manner to implement these techniques in GAUSS.

 Application 3.2.2 An Investment Equation
 -------------------------------------------